top of page

 Gender Expression: Understanding Pronouns in the Classroom and Workplace

-This workshop is about learning the terminology that relates to gender identity and learning about other perspectives and world views relating to gender.
-Whether you are new to these ideas or simply want to learn more, we have a place for you in our classes.
+This workshop focuses on learning terminology related to gender identity and exploring other perspectives and worldviews on gender.
+Whether you are new to these ideas or want to learn more, we have a place for you in our classes.
 This training is not about shame, blame, forced change, demanded acceptance, or agreement.
-Our workshops have been designed to foster engagement for the purpose of connection, belonging, and safety for all groups of people.
+Our workshops have been designed to foster engagement and promote connection, belonging, and safety for all groups of people.

 A group of young adults